levvij/acryps-os/doc/file-system/layer.md

 | 08:05   | `/b/1`      | append           | `is here`  |
 | 08:06   | `/a`        | write            | `1234`     |

-This transation log would result in
+This transation log would result in:<br>
 `await fs.list("/")` → `["/a", "/b/"]`<br>
 `await fs.read("/a")` → `"1234"`<br>
 `await fs.read("/b/1")` → `"File B1is here"`<br>